-Terry goes to Libya, and Jane goes to Bob.
+Terry goes to Libya, and Jane thinks he has forgotten her.

 Due to my standby commitment, I was not allowed on leave and I spent Christmas Day on the half-deserted camp.
 The unit was almost back to full strength the day after Boxing Day and I was glad to see the return of my friends.
 New Year's Eve, I was dressed and ready to leave the block for the party in the NAAFI, but I sat patiently waiting for Mark and Bob.